 Clams are among the sea’s greatest gifts to man.
 Spoiling them with chemicals, heart-damaging hydrogenated oils, and the fryer treatment is an abomination.
 To learn more about the best and worst seafood for your diet, check out our special report Every Popular Fish—Ranked for Nutritional Benefits!

 T.G.I Friday’s Chicken Quesadilla Rolls

-With an ingredient list as long as your baby registry and a splash of artery-clogging partially hydrogenated oil, these nutrient-void rolls are a definite no-go.
+With an ingredient list as long as your baby registry, these nutrient-void rolls are a definite no-go.

 Ore-Ida Tater Tots

 Leave it to Ore-Ida to figure out a way to mess up a perfectly good spud.
 Each of these tots has nearly an entire gram of fat!
 For some perspective, it’s competition has less than a half gram per treat!
 All that excess oil makes them a bit reminiscent of soggy cafeteria food.
 Do yourself—and your guests a favor and skip ’em!